ray-project/ray/doc/source/workflows/concepts.rst

 .. warning::

   Workflows is available as **alpha** in Ray 1.7+.
-Expect rough corners and for its APIs and storage format to change in subsequent releases.
+Expect rough corners and for its APIs and storage format to change.
 Please file feature requests and bug reports on GitHub Issues or join the discussion on the `Ray Slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`__.

 Workflows provides high-performance, *durable* workflows using Ray tasks as the underlying execution engine.
 It is intended to support both large-scale workflows (e.g., ML and data pipelines) and long-running business workflows (e.g., thousands of user workflows as in Cadence).